rakshit-bhardwaj/rani-servers/README.md

 Rani Server is a CS:GO server hosting website that allows users to rent or buy VIP access to 128 tick servers with custom plugins like !ws, !knife, !gloves, and !agents that enable them to use any skin in the game.
 The servers are hosted on a t2.micro EC2 instance running Ubuntu and created using LinuxGSM.

 ## Features
-Rent 128 tick CS:GO servers with custom plugins like !ws, !knife, !gloves, and !agents that enable users to use any skin in the game.
+128 tick CS:GO servers with custom plugins like !ws, !knife, !gloves, and !agents that enable users to use any skin in the game.

 Secure payment processing with Stripe.

-User authentication with Google Firestore to store Steam IDs.
+Secure and reliable database storage using Google Firestore to store Steam IDs.

-Mobile responsive design.
+Mobile responsive design for the web app.

 ## Installation